tlwilliams895/gis-devops/src/walkthroughs/launchcart-rest/index.rst

 What's New
 ==========
-This starter code has some functionality beyond what you added in the LaunchCart 2 studi0 :ref:`launchcart-part2`.
+This starter code has some functionality beyond what you added in the :ref:`launchcart-part2`.
 In particular, it has a ``Customer`` class, along with functionality for users to register and log in as customers.

 .. hint::